SteinerPascal/Wald4.0_WoTDemonstrator/README.md

 ## Architecture

 Above you can see the Archtiecture.
 The whole thing consists of two Eclipse [thingweb](https://github.com/eclipse/thingweb.node-wot/) Servients connected with each other.
 The right Servient takes on the role of a server and the left one takes on the role of a client.
+Above all we have the Graphdb which contains the fml4.0 and ml4.0 ontology.
+It's used to ensure a semantic understanding among multiple servients.

 ### Server
 The Server is exposing a thing which in this case represents a Digital Twin connecting to the W&H4.0 Infrastructure.
 In this case the Digital Twin is a Raspberry Pi with a PIR motion Sensor and a RPi camera.
 For additional security there is a Trusted Platform Module 2.0 implemented.